A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Storage

 \textit{Property tables} aim to emulate the $n$-ary relations typical of relational databases.
 A property table usually contains one subject column, and $n$ further columns to store objects for the corresponding properties of the given subject.
 The subject column then forms a primary key for the table.
 The tables to define can be based on classes, clustering~\cite{PhamB16}, coloring~\cite{10.1145/2463676.2463718}, etc., to group subjects with common properties.
 We provide an example of a property table based on the class \texttt{foaf:Person} in \autoref{fig:pt} for the RDF graph of \autoref{fig:rdfg}.

-Property tables allow for storing and retrieving multiple triples with a given subject as one tuple (e.g., to find people with $\textbf{age}<30$ and $\textbf{interest}=\texttt{:SW}$) without requiring joins; such queries are common in practice~\cite{lsq2015}.
-As per vertical partitioning, property tables often store terms of the same type in the same column, enabling better compression and optimizations for column-wise storage.
-Complications, however, arise for multi-valued (\ldots-to-many) or optional (zero-to-\ldots) properties.
+Property tables can store and retrieve multiple triples with a given subject as one tuple (e.g., to find people with $\textbf{age}<30$ and $\textbf{interest}=\texttt{:SW}$) without needing joins.
+Property tables often store terms of the same type in the same column, enabling better compression.
+Complications arise for multi-valued (\ldots-to-many) or optional (zero-to-\ldots) properties.
 In the example of \autoref{fig:rdfg}, Alice is also interested in SW, which does not fit in the cell.
 Furthermore, Alice has no past project, and Bob has no current project, leading to nulls.
-While multi-valued and optional properties in the graph can be normalized into separate relations, effectively using property graphs for a subset of the graph (per, e.g., Jena2~\cite{jena2}), changes to the graph may require renormalization; for example, even though each person currently has only one value for \textbf{knows}, adding that Alice knows another person would require renormalizing the tables.
-As per vertical partitioning, complications also arise when considering triple patterns with variable predicates, RDF graphs with many properties or classes, etc.
+Changes to the graph may also require re-normalization; for example, even though each person currently has only one value for \textbf{knows}, adding that Alice knows another person would require renormalizing the tables.
+Complications also arise when considering variable predicates, RDF graphs with many properties or classes, quads, etc.

-Storing SPARQL datasets using property tables is also quite complicated.
-One approach might be to add for each column (e.g., \textbf{age}) a second column indicating the graph that indicates the age for the given subject (e.g., \textbf{age\_g}), but this would not support cases where the same triple appears in multiple named graphs.
-A more general but highly-redundant solution would be to rather duplicate information into, e.g., a quad table.